 A cash flow model assumes the same investment return throughout the projected period but in practice returns will vary from year to year.
-The probability of the fund being exhausted will be different depending on whether the early years produce good or poor returns.
+The final fund value will be determined whether any years of poor returns occur in the early or later years.